 Testing is the only way to make sure that your child's blood sugar level remains within his or her target range — which may change as your child grows and changes.
 Your child's doctor will let you know what your child's blood sugar target range is.
 The doctor may ask you to keep a log of your child's blood glucose readings, or he or she may download that information from your blood glucose meter.

 Even if your child eats on a rigid schedule, the amount of sugar in his or her blood can change unpredictably.
 With help from your child's diabetes treatment team, you'll learn how your child's blood sugar level changes in response to:

 Yet understanding what and how much to feed your child can be a challenge.
 A registered dietitian can help you create a meal plan that fits your child's health goals, food preferences and lifestyle.
 If your child is overweight or obese, gradual weight reduction will be a goal.

 Physical activity lowers blood sugar.
 If your child needs insulin treatment, check your child's blood sugar level before any activity.
 He or she might need a snack before exercising to help prevent low blood sugar.

 Medication and insulin

-Metformin (Glucophage) is the only oral medication that's approved for children who have type 2 diabetes.
+Medication.
+The AAP recommends metformin (Glucophage) for all children who have type 2 diabetes.
 Metformin reduces the amount of sugar a child's liver releases into the bloodstream between meals.
 Side effects may include nausea, upset stomach, diarrhea, headaches and, rarely, a harmful buildup of lactic acid (lactic acidosis).
 Metformin isn't safe for anyone who has liver failure, kidney failure or heart failure.